Dr Richard Carver

 In the 1990s Richard taught at the Refugee Studies Centre in the University of Oxford and has been a guest lecturer at a number of universities, including Cambridge, Harvard, Nottingham, York, London, Pavia, and Lisbon.

-Richard is currently leading a three-year multi-country project to research the effectiveness of torture prevention measures.
+Richard has just concluded a four-year multi-country project to research the effectiveness of torture prevention measures, with Dr Lisa Handley, Visiting Research Academic at CENDEP.

 National human rights institutions; terrorism and counter-terrorism; prevention of torture; media and elections; hate speech; freedom of information.